 You will have many drains, pouches, and bandages on your abdomen (see Figure 3).
 They may include:

-- A Jackson Pratt drain to drain fluid from around an incision or wound.
+- A Jackson-Pratt® drain (JP drain) to drain fluid from around an incision or wound.
 The drain is taken out when the incision stops draining.

 - A pouch on your stoma to collect stool.